tsteur/git-commit-notifier/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
-This is important so I don''t break it in a future version unintentionally.
+This is important so I don't break it in a future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)